turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-vault-dapp.md

 This is how mine looks like, as you can see we still have the same variables, juts added the REACT_APP prefix.

-Next, let's transfer the json file where our contract bytecode and abi resides, and paste into the root of our new React Project:
+Next, let's transfer the json file where our contract bytecode and abi resides, and paste inside a new `contract` folder into the root of our new React Project, see below:
 ```
 Original Location (Truffle Compile)
 Directory: C:\Users\aglamadrid19\vault-dapp\build\contracts\Vault.json